anarmsilva10/PAC_PCOS/README.md

 ## Developers:
 Developed by Adriana Gomes & Ana Rita Silva, during master's degree in clinical bioinformatics, specifically in the Programming and Algorithms in Science course.

-University: Universidade de Aveiro – MSc in Clinical Bioinformatics
+University: Universidade de Aveiro – MSc in Clinical Bioinformatics.

+The new implementations were developed by Ana Rita Silva.